codepks/LearningLLD/README.md

 Steps:
 1. First we will build a temperature simulator system
 2. Make a class for averaging
-3. Make a piped connection to the values to the other class
+3. Make a class where value would be dispatched
-4. sync all the function
+4. Make producer and consumer across these three classes

 ```
 #include <iostream>